 Mill Canyon/Copper Ridge Dinosaur Tracks - near Moab, Utah

-Morrison Formation dinosaur fossils and petrified wood can be seen in a natural setting on a 1-mile hike.
+Morrison Formation dinosaur fossils and petrified wood can be seen in a natural setting on a one mile hike.
 This outdoor museum is an experiment in which visitors are expected to assist with the effort to protect the site against vandalism.

 Museum of the San Rafael - Castle Dale, Utah